zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

  - **Backups**: Optional (it costs a little extra, but I have it enabled for piece of mind).

 #### Getting your own domain
- - Your own domain will make accessing your urbit a lot easier (it'll also allow you to secure things with a let's encrypt cert).
+ - Your own domain will make accessing your urbit a lot easier (it'll also allow you to secure things with a Let's Encrypt cert).
  - Domains are relatively inexpensive and since this guide is about best practices I'm making it a required step.
  - There are a lot of domain name registrars you can use, this guide suggests [gandi.net][Gandi] because that's the one I use.
  - From there you can search for and register a domain that you like.